 "Allows you to keep your laptop inside when going through security."

-Best for Business: eBags TLS Professional Weekender at Amazon
+Best for Business: eBags Professional Weekender at Amazon

 "Has a professional look and even doubles as a briefcase."